lancedb/lance/README.md

 * Use SQL to greatly simplify common operations on ML data, such as similarity search for data discovery, model inference and computing evaluation metrics.

+* Version, compare and diff ML datasets easily.

 * (Coming soon) visualize, slice and drill-into datasets to inspect embeddings, labels/annotations and metrics.

-* (Coming soon) version, compare and diff ML datasets easily.

 Lance is powered by Lance Format, an Apache-Arrow compatible columnar data format which is an alternative to Parquet, Iceberg and Delta.
 Lance has 50-100x faster query performance for ML data.